CoSMoMVPA/CoSMoMVPA/scripts/doc/source/ex_searchlight.rst

 for different purposes.

 We have provided a couple of helper functions that do some of the heavy lifting involved defining the sets of *neighborhood voxels*.
-Before trying the next exercise, Have a look at these functions: cosmo_sphere_offsets_, and cosmo_spherical_voxel_selection_.
+For this, use cosmo_spherical_voxel_selection_ that was presented in the previous exercise.

 With the help of these functions, write a generic searchlight function that satisfies the following definition: